JosephFiola/GettingStartedWithProcessing/README.md

 This repository contains code examples from the book converted into[p5js.org](http://p5js.org).
 To best understand these code examples follow along in [the book ](http://shop.oreilly.com/product/0636920000570.do) where the authors go through and clearly explain the functionality and structure of each example.

-These p5js examples can be viewed on this repository's [github pages](http://josephfiola.github.io/GettingStartedWithProcessing/)
+These examples can be viewed running a javascript in a browser on this repository's [github pages](http://josephfiola.github.io/GettingStartedWithProcessing/)